ianallannz/vote/about.md

 ## Heart on sleeve, head screwed on

-> We should vote for values eh?
+> We should **vote for values** eh?
 Because, try as we might, you just don't know every decision we're asked to make.

-**If you can see how the values in my story can take us in the right direction, please give one of your votes to me, Ian Allan.**
+**If you can see how the values in my story take us in the right direction, please give one of your votes to me, Ian Allan.**

 ### Enthusiasm with lived experience